LIDONGgittt/f110_doc/README.md

 F1TENTH docs
 ---
-Thanks to mLAB UPenn for providing comprehensive documents on F1TENTH.
+Thanks to mLAB UPenn for providing comprehensive documentation on F1TENTH.
 Most contents are from and linking to [F1TENTH TEAM](https://f1tenth.org/about.html) or [F1TENTH github community](https://github.com/f1tenth).
 Video resources from mLAB UPenn on [Youtube](https://www.youtube.com/user/RealTimemLAB).